-When shipping internationally by sea, and have enough goods to fill up a whole container, a FCL shipment will be your most indicated option.
+When shipping internationally by sea, and having enough goods to fill up a whole container, a FCL shipment will be your most indicated option.
 The most commonly used type of shipping containers are named “Dry Storage Containers”.
 They come in different dimensions, standardized by ISO, with two main sizes: 20ft and 40ft container.
-Also known as general purpose containers, they can store almost any kind of cargo from boxes, barrels, pallets, to vehicles and heavy equipment.
+Also known as general-purpose containers, they can store almost any kind of cargo from boxes, barrels, pallets, to vehicles and heavy equipment.

 20ft and 40ft containers not only differ in terms of size, but maximum loading weight, usage, and cost.
 Depending on what your shipping requirements are, you will also find various other types of containers, from refrigerated to specialty containers, available in different shapes and sizes.

 That is why you must pay special attention to the type and size of container selected for your shipment, as it not only helps ensure the safety of your freight but can also impact your budget.

 Most companies only offer 20ft and 40ft containers.
 So, let’s first take a closer look at these two sizes of containers, how they are used, and how much cargo can fit in.

 About Steel Containers and ISO Standards